jarekbryk/careerslinks/README.md

 ## Funding, placements, CVs, careers

 This is a collection of links about sources of funding (placements and postgraduate) and career advice I have collected, mainly to be able to send students who ask me about this to this central place.
-I have tried to make it more UK-centred compared to what is available on the web already.
+I have tried to make it more UK-centred than what is available on the web already.
 PRs welcome!

 ### Start here